Narrative

 Personal Reflection

-• Where are you tempted to rely on your own strength or numbers instead of trusting God’s power through your weakness?
+• Where in my life am I relying on my own strength instead of trusting God’s power through my weakness?

 A Challenge For You